ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

 * Start `ansible-navigator` and run the Playbook:
   * `:run ~/ee-flow/deploy-container.yml -i ~/ee-flow/ansible-builder/lab_inventory.ini`
-  * While it's running look at the task execution by hitting a line number.
+  * While it's running enter the line number for the play `deploy httpd container`, this will bring you to the task list from where you can inspect the running tasks.
   * After the run has finished, leave `ansible-navigator` with multiple `ESC`
   * Check the deployment worked: